14 July Revolution: The coup

 In the early hours of 14 July, Arif seized control of Baghdad's broadcasting station, which was soon to become the coup's headquarters, and broadcast the first announcement of the revolution.
 Arif "denounced imperialism and the clique in office; proclaimed a new republic and the end of the old regime...announced a temporary sovereignty council of three members to assume the duties of the presidency; and promised a future election for a new president".

 Arif then dispatched two detachments from his regiment, one to al-Rahab Palace to deal with King Faisal II and the Crown Prince 'Abd al-Ilah, the other to Nuri al-Said's residence.
 Despite the presence of the crack Royal Guard at the Palace, no resistance was offered, by order of the Crown Prince.
 It is uncertain what orders were given to the palace detachment, and what level of force they detailed.

-At approximately 8:00am the King, Crown Prince, Princess Hiyam ('Abd al-Ilah's wife), Princess Nafeesa ('Abd al-Ilah's mother), Princess Abadiya (Faisal's aunt), other members of the Iraqi Royal Family, and several servants were killed or wounded as they were leaving the palace.
-Only Princess Hiyam survived although how and why she did is unclear.
+At approximately 8:00 am the King, Crown Prince, Princess Hiyam ('Abd al-Ilah's wife), Princess Nafeesa ('Abd al-Ilah's mother), Princess Abadiya (Faisal's aunt), other members of the Iraqi Royal Family, and several servants were killed or wounded as they were leaving the palace.
+Only Princess Hiyam survived, although how and why is unclear.
 With their demise, the Iraqi Hashemite dynasty ended.
 Meanwhile, al-Said temporarily slipped the net of his would-be captors by escaping across the Tigris after being alerted by the sound of gunfire.

 By noon, Qasim arrived in Baghdad with his forces and set up headquarters in the Ministry of Defence building.
-The conspirator's attention now shifted to finding al-Said, lest he escape and undermine the coup's early success.
-A reward of 10,000 Iraqi dinar was offered for his capture and a large-scale search began.
+The conspirators' attention then shifted to finding al-Said, lest he escape and undermine the coup's early success.
+A reward of 10,000 Iraqi dinars was offered for his capture, and a large-scale search began.
 On 15 July he was spotted in a street in the al-Battawin quarter of Baghdad attempting to escape disguised in a woman's abaya.
 Al-Said and his accomplice were both shot, and his body was buried in the cemetery at Bab al-Mu'azzam later that evening.

 Mob violence continued even in the wake of al-Said's death.
 Spurred by Arif to liquidate traitors, uncontrollable mobs took to the streets of Baghdad.
 The body of 'Abd al-Ilah was taken from the palace, mutilated and dragged through the streets, and finally hanged outside the Ministry of Defence.
-Several foreign nationals (including Jordanian and American citizens) staying at the Baghdad Hotel were killed by the mob.
+Several foreign nationals, including Jordanian and American citizens, staying at the Baghdad Hotel were killed by the mob.
 Mass mob violence did not die down until Qasim imposed a curfew, which still did not prevent the disinterment, mutilation and parading of Al-Said's corpse through the streets the day after its burial.